Federal Reserve's favored inflation gauge tumbles in November as prices continue to ease

 Excluding volatile food and energy prices, so-called core inflation last month rose 0.1% from October and 3.2% from a year earlier.

-All the numbers show somewhat more progress against inflation than economists had expected.
-Inflation is steadily moving down to the Fed's year-over-year target of 2% and appears to be setting the stage for Fed rate cuts in 2024.
+The numbers show somewhat more progress against inflation than economists had expected.
+Inflation is steadily moving down to the Fed's year-over-year target of 2% and appears to be clearing the way for Fed rate cuts in 2024.
+That, in turn, could translate into lower rates on everything from mortgages to credit cards.
+The rate on the benchmark 30-year fixed-rate mortgage is already dropping: This week it dipped to a six-month low 6.67%, down from 7.79% in October.

 After nearly two years of Fed rate hikes — 11 since March 2022 — inflation has come down from the four-decade highs it hit last year.
 The Labor Department's closely watched consumer price index was up 3.1% last month from November 2022, down from a 9.1% year-over-year increase in June 2022.